- About SEAS

 - Plan of Study form for Engineering Sciences (A.B.) - Biomedical Sciences and Engineering Track

-- Submit a Declaration of Concentration request on my.harvard (instructions can be found at about.my.harvard.edu/declare_concentration_college_students)
+- Submit a Declaration of Concentration request on my.harvard (instructions can be found in the my.harvard FAQ)

 - Meet with the Assistant Director or Director of Undergraduate Studies for Biomedical Engineering.
 During the meeting, you'll discuss your propsed plan of study, and once it is in order, the ADUS or DUS will sign your Plan of Study form.

 - After the form has been signed, the ADUS or DUS will use the my.harvard tool to officially accept your concentration declaration and upload a scanned copy of your plan to the "Reports and Documents" section

 Students interested in potentially declaring one of the bioengineering options are invited to chat with Linsey during her drop-in Advising Office Hours that can be found here or you can email to set up an appointment.